 St. Jude Medical targets the 50th percentile of the market (as defined by an analysis of its primary peer companies) for compensation for service on the St. Jude Medical board of directors and its committees.
 The compensation committee engages an outside consultant for assistance in determining the levels and components of compensation that are consistent with this objective.
 The executive chairman of the St. Jude Medical board of directors reviews the data and analyses provided by St. Jude Medical's outside consultant and makes recommendations to the compensation committee regarding director compensation.
-The compensation committee, in turn, reviews the data and analyses provided by St. Jude Medical's outside consultant and makes recommendations.
+The compensation committee, in turn, reviews the data and analyses provided by St. Jude Medical's outside consultant and the executive chairman's recommendations and makes its own recommendations to the board of directors regarding director compensation.
 The board of directors then approves board and committee compensation based on the recommendations of the compensation committee.
-Each year, the compensation levels approved by the St. Jude Medical board of directors held in the following year.
+Each year, the compensation levels approved by the St. Jude Medical board of directors become effective at St. Jude Medical's annual meeting of shareholders and remain in effect until the annual meeting of shareholders held in the following year.